dhbradshaw/keras_play/log.md

+## 2016-02-16

+Spent the 20 minutes just configuring Atom for rust.
+Stuck configuring Racer, but have syntax highlighting, which is something.

 ## 2016-02-15

 I got a working rust module system by finding one rather than working through the tutorial.
 Here you go: